-Generally speaking, when employers ask “What are your strengths as a teacher assistant?”, they are trying to determine your value as an employee and the potential contribution that you can make to the classroom and to the educational institution as a whole.
+Generally speaking, when employers ask “What are your strengths as a teaching assistant?”, they are trying to determine your value as an employee and the potential contribution that you can make to the classroom and to the educational institution as a whole.

 The key to answering “What are your strengths as a teaching assistant?” is to demonstrate self-awareness and other qualities that are common to all teaching professionals.

-“I am self-aware”
+1. “I am self-aware”

 Good teaching assistants are able to identify approaches or activities that do not work out, and instead of stubbornly sticking to what they think will work, they are willing to change direction and constantly evaluate the results.

 In a teaching environment, self-awareness involves trying to understand not only the fact that something doesn't work, but also looking for causes and solutions.

-“I know how to make teaching materials relevant to students”
+2. “I know how to make teaching materials relevant to students”

 Making this connection obvious is one of the key tasks of a teacher, and it is particularly essential when it comes to keeping students engaged and interested in the learning process and in becoming autonomous learners.

 This answer also suggests that you are a reflective teaching professional (see sample answer 1) who spends time planning and thinking about the needs and expectations of students.

-“I am able to create a genuine connection with my students”
+3. “I am able to create a genuine connection with my students”

-The ability to create good rapport with students is a precondition to effective teaching, since learning does not happen in environments where empathy, understanding, and respect are absent.
+The ability to create a good rapport with students is a precondition to effective teaching since learning does not happen in environments where empathy, understanding, and respect are absent.

-Teaching Assistants who create good rapport are more likely to be successful in addressing roadblocks to learning, to strengthen motivation, and to promote meaningful discussion between students.
+Teaching Assistants who create good rapport are more likely to be successful in addressing roadblocks to learning, to strengthen motivation, and promoting meaningful discussion between students.

-“I know how to use technology to create an engaging and effective learning environment”
+4. “I know how to use technology to create an engaging and effective learning environment”

 No TA should underestimate the role that technology plays in knowledge acquisition.
 In the near future, teaching, learning, and technology will be increasingly connected to each other, so using this sample answer shows that you are the right candidate not just now, but also in the long term.

-“I am not only passionate about teaching, but also about learning”.
+5. “I am not only passionate about teaching, but also about learning”.

 Being a Teaching Assistant does not exempt you from learning.
 In fact, teaching assistants and teachers alike are expected to be lifelong learners.

 You should show that you are committed to ongoing learning and that you do your best to avoid becoming complacent, and whenever possible bring in examples of how and when you have learnt lessons from every teaching experience, feedback, and comments made during observations.

-“I am resilient”
+6. “I am resilient”

 There is no doubt that classrooms can be a challenging environment.
 Resilience plays a key role in the development of classroom management skills, which are absolutely essential for all teaching professionals.

-“Patience is my biggest strength as a teaching assistant”
+7. “Patience is my biggest strength as a teaching assistant”

 Being patient involves not assuming you know everything there is to know, but acknowledging that becoming an effective teacher takes time and effort.

-Regardless of which option you choose, when answering to the question “What are your strengths as a teacher assistant?”, remember to make it relevant to the specific job description and back up your answer with examples.
+Regardless of which option you choose, when answering the question “What are your strengths as a teaching assistant?”, remember to make it relevant to the specific job description and back up your answer with examples.
 This should help position yourself ahead of other candidates.